Bachelor of Advanced Humanities (Honours)

 Big picture.
 Big ideas.
 A stimulating and challenging program for high-achieving students with a passion for understanding the world we live in.

-Throughout this 4-year honours program you will develop valuable logical reasoning, communication and creative thinking skills that can be applied across a range of areas and industries.
+Throughout this 4-year honours program you'll develop valuable logical reasoning, communication and creative thinking skills that can be applied across a range of areas and industries.
 Our humanities disciplines study society and culture in all its forms, looking for answers to significant and urgent social problems.
-You'll join an engaging cohort who'll stay together throughout the four years of study.
-You will also enjoy a number of extracurricular activities, such as an orientation camp in your first year.

 During the program, you'll study a core suite of interdisciplinary courses including: